 Rumination is a symptom of depression, and engaging in it can make matters even worse.

 When asking yourself too many questions and replaying a scenario over and over again in your head, it’s very easy to lose sight of things.

-Luckily, therapy exists, and it exists for that very purpose.
-When you begin to lose sight of things emotionally, therapy can sometimes help you steer back in the right direction.
-Read more about it here.
+Luckily, relationship coaching exists, and it exists for that very purpose.
+When you begin to lose sight of things emotionally, coaching can sometimes help you steer back in the right direction.

 Isolation and shame

 Infidelity can bring with it a lot of shame.
 Unfortunately, that’s why most women don’t dare to talk about it.